-So that’s how you can get the ball rolling with your stack audit.
-But following this close examination of your martech, a new, very important question emerges:
+Following this close examination of your martech, a very important question emerges:

-It’s essential to remember in your martech research, though, that not all data management solutions are created equal — including all customer data platforms.
+Having said that, it’s essential to remember in your martech research, though, that not all data management solutions are created equal.
+That includes all customer data platforms.

-By surveying the entire marketing technology landscape, you’ll come across the data management platform (DMP), master data management (MDM) software, data warehouses, and similar marketing databases, on their face, have the same features and value-adds.
+Survey the entire marketing technology landscape.
+You’ll notice the data management platform (DMP), master data management (MDM) software, data warehouses, and similar databases, on their face, have similar features and value-adds.

-“If you have ever tried to work within one or more tools within a broader marketing cloud … you will find that things just take longer,” Cory noted in our marketing cloud suite webinar.
-“It always takes more time, it takes more resources, because this is a little bit of a ‘Frankenstack,'” with disparate software that doesn’t easily integrate with one another.
+- “If you have ever tried to work within one or more tools within a broader marketing cloud … you will find that things just take longer,” Cory noted in our marketing cloud webinar.

-Extracting the most value from your “new” martech stack for your marketing
+Extracting the most value from your “new” martech stack for your business

-You know all about optimization as it pertains to your marketing strategy: mitigating adverting spend waste, enhancing landing page copy to better rank in search, and so on.
+You know all about optimization as it pertains to your marketing strategy.
+It entails things like mitigating ad spend waste and enhancing landing page copy to better rank in search.

 “Cost optimization,” however, is relatively new to many marketing leaders.

-In a nutshell, cost optimization for marketing entails identifying inadequacies and areas for improvement in one’s program and making the necessary changes to rectify them.
+In a nutshell, this task involves identifying any and all inadequacies and areas for improvement in your marketing and making necessary changes to rectify them.

-(In other words, a cost-benefit analysis for your marketing strategy and martech stack.)
+(That is, a cost-benefit analysis for your stack.)

-This can range from ID’ing inefficiencies regarding responsibilities assigned to marketing team members to recognizing missed opportunities in email marketing campaigns.
+This could be pinpointing inefficiencies with the responsibilities assigned to marketing team members.
+Or, it could mean trying to ID missed opportunities in your email marketing.

-As it relates to your martech — and eventual customer data management system you and your brand decide upon — it’s vital to routinely appraise your stack to ensure there aren’t:
+As it relates to your tech, it’s vital to routinely appraise your stack to ensure there aren’t:

-- Gaps in functionality that prevent you from successfully connecting with individuals and segments in real time and in a consented manner to comply with data privacy laws.
+- 1) Gaps in functionality that prevent you from successfully connecting with individuals and segments in real time.
+(And in a consented manner to comply with data laws.)

-- Issues causing missed revenue opportunities (e.g., customer profiles in your database failing to incorporate data from other systems in your marketing technology ecosystem)
+- 2) Issues causing missed revenue opportunities.
+For instance, customer profiles in your database failing to incorporate data from other systems in your technology ecosystem)

 “Higher rates of marketing technology … abandonment are reported among solutions that are complex, redundant, unfamiliar and don’t meet performance expectations,” per Gartner.

-This means it’s crucial to construct a martech stack that marketing (see: you) can own and operate with confidence and helps your company with your core business use cases.
+This means it’s crucial to construct a martech stack that marketing can own and operate with confidence.
+What’s more, it should be one that helps growth-focused teams across your company with their tasks (e.g., analysis, modeling).

 Whether you want to improve cross-channel personalization or acquire more customers at a lower cost, your marketing strategy will only go as far as your martech stack allows it.

-That means you need tools and resources that empower you and your team, simplify your day-to-day, enhance your efficiency, and help you liberate your customer data with ease.
+That means you need tools and resources that empower your teams, simplify your day-to-day, enhance your efficiency, and help you liberate your customer data with ease.